7th Guards Mountain Air Assault Division: In Russian Armed Forces

 In 1993–1996, personnel from the 108th Regiment served on peacekeeping missions in Abkhazia to deal with the aftermath of the War in Abkhazia of 1992–1993.

 At some point after 1990 the division was given the 'Mountain' designation.

 Between January 1995 and April 2004, the 108th Regiment fought in the North Caucasian region, notably in the August 1999 battle for the "Donkey's Ear" heights in Dagestan.
 In 1997, the division's 97th Guards Airborne Regiment was disbanded.

 In August 2014 the division's 247th Guards Air Assault Regiment fought in the Battle of Ilovaisk during the war in Donbas, Ukraine.
 The division was subsequently awarded the Order of Suvorov in May 2015.

 In December 2016, Vladimir Shamanov announced that a separate battalion of the division's 97th Air Assault Regiment would be formed in Dzhankoy, with the rest of the regiment reformed from the battalion in the future.
 The regiment was reported forming in 2021 in Novostepove Crimea.
 In the same year, it was announced that the 56th Guards Air Assault Brigade would also be re-deployed to Crimea where it would reform as a regiment and perhaps further augment the strength of the 7th Division.
 This plan to integrate the regiment into the 7th division was reportedly later confirmed by the Russian defence ministry.
 In that same month, and in the context of the Russia-Ukraine crisis, the 247th Regiment of the division was also reported to have been forward deployed in Crimea.

-In the initial stages of the invasion of Ukraine, and in circumstances that were not immediately made clear, the former commanding general of the division, Major-General Andrei Sukhovetsky, was reportedly killed by a Ukrainian sniper near Mariupol on 28 February 2022.
+In the initial stages of the invasion of Ukraine, on 24 February 2022, a successful air assault by the 7th Guards Division seized the Antonov Bridge east of Kherson.
+The division pushed towards the city and beyond it.
+By 2 March 2022, the entire division and some attached Ground Forces units were raiding and cordoning off Mykolaiv.
+However, the division was unable to take control of the city and suffered significant casualties from Ukrainian counterattacks.